Pakil: Barangays

+Pakil is politically subdivided into 13 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, the population of Pakil, Laguna, was 23,495 people, with a density of sigfig 23,495/46.50.

 Economy

 Culture

-Music was formally initiated in the town of Pakil by San Pedro Bautista (1586) the Guardian of the Franciscan order.
+Music was formally initiated in Pakil by San Pedro Bautista (1586), the Guardian of the Franciscan order.
 He established the only Music Academy in the country.
-The school started with 400 children from towns along the Laguna Bay.
+The school started with 400 children from towns along Laguna de Bay.
 These students started as church choir members and were taught how to make musical instruments out of locally available materials like bamboo, cans, wood and coconut shells.
 These kids were called “Tiple” and they trained other younger children to become members of the church choir.

 The entire population became involved in teaching their youth to sing and play instruments.
 This tradition was handed down from generation to generation.
 The Adonay family influenced the spread of musical interest and helped form the first brass band in Pakil.

-The elderly Tacio Celis helped train children to read musical notes and play instruments.
+Tacio Celis helped train children to read musical notes and play instruments.
 Since then, many young musicians finished college on scholarships by playing for their school bands.

 Currently Pakil Music Program is helping out young students to continue the rich musical heritage of the town.
 Pakil Music Program (PMP) is providing music education through note reading and instrument performances with the help of some retired musicians.
-The current executive director of the PMP is Mr. Roy Regalado.
+The current executive director of the PMP is Roy Regalado.